 I like using the comb and wattles (and the area around the eyes to a certain extent) to tell if my hens are laying or might lay soon.

-It’s not the most scientific way, but it’s the least invasive, and in my experience, fairly accurate.
+It’s not the most scientific way, but it’s the least invasive, and in my experience, reasonably accurate.

-Look at your pullets – what do their combs and wattles look like?
-Are they a vibrant red or dull?
+Take a walk out to your coop and look at your pullets – what do their combs and wattles look like?
+Are they vibrant red or dull?

 Are the wattles small, or are they starting to droop and sag?

 These two pullets are from the same hatch, but the pullet on the right looks like she might lay soon.
-Her waddles are longer and more red than the pullet on the left.
+Her waddles are longer and redder than the pullet on the left.

 Vibrant red wattles are my best bet for telling whether my chickens are laying (aside from the hens laying an egg in front of me).